zacherkkila/smartBASIC-VS-Code-Extension/README.md

 This is a syntax highlighting extension for the Laird<sup>TM</sup> smartBASIC Lanugage.
 Based largely on the default VB extension here - https://raw.githubusercontent.com/martinring/tmlanguage/master/tmlanguage.json

+It is most certainly a work in progress but this should cover most of the basics

 ## Installation

 1. [Download the latest release](https://github.com/zacherkkila/smartBASIC-VS-Code-Extension/releases/latest)